peterpeterparker/web-photo-filter/readme.md

         export class MyPageModule {
         }

 2. In `app.modules` (the main module of your app), import the component.
-As far as I understood, Web Component built with Stencil inherit Lazy Loading, therefore, no worries about effect on your boot time
+As far as I understood, web component built with Stencil inherit Lazy Loading, therefore, no worries about effect on your boot time

          import 'web-photo-filter';

-3. At this time, the Web Component installed under node_modules not gonna be automatically included in the vendor.js bundle.
+3. At this time, the web component installed under node_modules not gonna be automatically included in the vendor.js bundle.
 Therefore it need a tricks to be copied.
 To do so, create a local custom `copy.config.js` (which gonna be processed as another config of [ionic-app-scripts](https://github.com/ionic-team/ionic-app-scripts/blob/master/config/copy.config.js)) and add the following block

        module.exports = {
          copyWebPhotoFilter: {